Arithmetic

 Less than

-The quantity to the left of the symbol is less than the quantity to the right.
+the left of the symbol is less than the quantity to the right.

 >